Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Proofs of the results in Sections and

 This will be useful in \Cref{section_proofs_diff}.
 We then define a pseudo-distance between words $w,w'$ by the following formula:

 The symmetry property of $\Fom$ implies that

 Let us conclude this section by explaining informally how we shall prove \Cref{th_derivative_per}.
 By \Cref{prop_lambda_cv}, $\lamt^\mu$ is approximated with $\lambda^{\sigma_n}$, whose increments are described by the edge labels of Fomin's construction.
-Thus we aim to study the number of each label in the word $\Fom_\bot\big( w_n^\top,w_n^\rig \big)$ where $w_n^\top$ and $w_n^\rig$ are edge words of $\sigma_n$ on a local rectangle.
-However the study of Fomin's inverse rules is made difficult by the randomness of $\sigma_n$, so our goal is to simplify the top- and right-words while not changing "too much" the resulting bottom- and left-words.
-More precisely we try to control the pseudo-distance $\dist_\Fom$, whose associated equivalence relation we call "Fomin equivalence".
+Therefore we aim to study the number of each label in the word $\Fom_\bot\big( w_n^\top,w_n^\rig \big)$ where $w_n^\top$ and $w_n^\rig$ are edge words of $\sigma_n$ on a local rectangle.
+To do this, our technique is to simplify the top- and right-words without changing ``too much'' the resulting bottom- and left-words.
+More precisely, we try to control the pseudo-distance $\dist_\Fom$, whose associated equivalence relation we call ``Fomin equivalence''.
 In \Cref{section_proofs_Knuth} we prove that Fomin equivalence is implied by the well-known Knuth equivalence (for which we refer to Section 2.1 in \cite{F96} and Section 3.4 in \cite{S01}).
 This is done by checking that Fomin equivalence is preserved by the elementary Knuth transformations, and we can then use the fundamental fact that Knuth equivalence means equality of the P-tableaux.
 Independently, thanks to the derivability condition of \Cref{th_derivative_per}, the labels of $w_n^\top$ and $w_n^\rig$ are well equidistributed.
 One can see that the P-tableau of a word with bounded, equidistributed letters is similar to the P-tableau of this word's decreasing reordering.
-We deduce that $w_n^\top$ and $w_n^\rig$ are "almost" Fomin equivalent to their decreasing reorderings; for this we need the regularity property of $\dist_\Fom$ established in \Cref{section_regularity}.
+We deduce that $w_n^\top$ and $w_n^\rig$ are ``almost'' Fomin equivalent to their decreasing reorderings; for this we need the regularity property of $\dist_\Fom$ established in \Cref{section_regularity}.
 This finally allows us to approximate the local increments of $\lambda^{\sigma_n}$ with the simpler case of decreasing words, studied in \Cref{section_proofs_phi}, and we conclude the proof of \Cref{th_derivative_per} in \Cref{section_proofs_diff}.